DETAILED ACTION

 Therefore, in view of the fact patterns of the instant case, and the ground of rejection outlined by the examiner, applicants' arguments are not compelling and do not overcome the rejection of record.

-Claims 1, 3-4, 8-12, 16 and 17 are rejected under 35 U.S.C.
+Claims 1, 3-4, 8-12, 16 and 17 were rejected under 35 U.S.C.
 112(b) or 35 U.S.C.
 112 (pre-AIA ), second paragraph, as being indefinite for failing to particularly point out and distinctly claim the subject matter which the inventor or a joint inventor (or for applications subject to pre-AIA 35 U.S.C.
 112, the applicant), regards as the invention.
+Applicant’s amendments to the base claim obviates the basis of the rejection.
+Applicants’ arguments with respect to the withdrawn rejections are thereby rendered moot.

 Conclusion